rsachdeva/illuminatingdeposits-kafka-consumer/README.md

-# Illuminating Deposits - gRPC
+# Illuminating Deposits - Kafka consumer

 This is a sidecar project that is in progress (early stage) and currently is used with [illuminatingdeposists-grpc]( https://github.com/rsachdeva/illuminatingdeposits-grpc )